raymond8505/rl-quick-chat/README.md

 Because it's not instant I find sticking to messages you can send when you have a quick moment like

-- between goals
+- Between goals!
-- after getting demoed\
+- After getting demoed!
-- when it's 7-0 and both your teammates are AFK, but neither will FF
+- When it's 7-0 and both your teammates are AFK, but neither will FF.
-- before kick off.
+- Before kick off!

 You know, standard Rocket League situations when time isn't important.

 ## Different Message Sources

-The .ENV var `MESSAGES_SRC` points at the json file to use for the messages.
+The `.ENV` var `MESSAGES_SRC` points at the json file to use for the messages.
 Easily create multiple messages files and swap them by changing the path here. `default.json` contains a starter JSON for you.

 ## Single Mode